How to Conduct an HR Investigation in 8 Steps: Everything You Need to Know

 - A hostile work environment where the employee feels unwelcome or threatened due to remarks or behavior by coworkers

-This kind of behavior can quickly get your company in hot water.
-The EEOC reports that more than half of discrimination lawsuits contain a retaliation charge.
+This kind of behavior can quickly get your company in hot water, and the last thing you want is to conduct an unfair investigation at work.
+Reports show that more than half of discrimination lawsuits contain a retaliation charge.